sambabib/sambabib/README.md

 ### Hey there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 Hi, I'm Kite.
-I write code out of a spacepod in Lagos, Nigeria.
+I write code out of a space pod in Lagos, Nigeria.
 I have an interesting relationship with sitcoms and adult cartoons.
 You can't guess which one's my favorite, can you? 👁️

 <br/>